5PK/personalportfoliov3/README.md

 * ~~Add in the `35mm` pages~~
 * Add in a Spotify playlist page in lieu of the old `mp3` page
 * Bring back the typewriter for other pages
-* Add the game back as a seperate service
+* ~~`Add the game back as a seperate service~~
 * ~~Add a color picker~~
 * Sticky navbar?
 * Add something to the game (a gun maybe? or a comment section)
 * ~~Make mobile a SPA experience~~
+* Add a dropdown menu under the title instead of nav bar
+* Add color picker to mobile experience